PhotonQuantum/pysjtu/docs/advanced.rst

 .. sourcecode:: python

-    s = pysjtu.Session(cookies=..., proxies="http://127.0.0.1:8888", timeout=1.0)
+    s = pysjtu.AsyncSession(cookies=..., proxies="http://127.0.0.1:8888", timeout=1.0)

 HTTP Requests
 +++++++++++++

-You can use a :class:`Session` to send HTTP requests as a logged user:
+You can use a :class:`AsyncSession` to send HTTP requests as a logged user:

 .. sourcecode:: python